AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Overview.md

 API Gateway Audit Center |
 |WAF|Access logs and attack logs|All available regions|-   The Pro Edition or later
 -   The log analysis feature must be enabled on the **Log Service** page in the WAF console.
+For more information, see [Enable the log analysis feature](/intl.en-US/Data Collection/Cloud product collection/WAF logs/Enable the log analysis feature.md).

 |-   Logstore